ReLog: Execution-Aware Logging with Runtime Feedback for LLM-Oriented Debugging: Threats to Validity

 \phead{Internal Validity.} Threats to internal validity concern factors within our experiment that could influence the evaluation results.
 A primary threat is the dependency on structurally valid input code.
 Because the iterative refinement mechanism of \tool relies on dynamic execution, compilation errors in languages like Java block runtime signal extraction and could skew the performance assessment.
 To mitigate this, we evaluated our approach on a curated Java dataset where the input codebases are inherently executable, thereby isolating the effectiveness of our logging generation from basic syntax resolution.

 \phead{External Validity.} Threats to external validity concern the generalizability of our findings.
-One key threat is the applicability of our approach to diverse execution environments.
-Because the iterative refinement process introduces runtime overhead, its direct application in latency sensitive production systems is limited.
-We mitigate this threat by explicitly scoping \tool for offline debugging workflows, where developers can invoke the framework after a failure to reproduce issues.
-Another threat involves generalizability across different downstream tasks, given that our empirical evaluation focuses on automated debugging.
-We address this by targeting defect diagnosis, which represents the most critical application of logging statements and serves as a rigorous benchmark for log quality.
-While application to anomaly detection or performance monitoring remains an open challenge, researchers can readily adapt our framework to these tasks or use it to automatically curate high quality logging datasets.
+A key threat is the applicability of \tool to diverse execution environments.
+Since iterative refinement introduces runtime overhead, its direct use in latency-sensitive production systems is limited.
+We mitigate this by scoping \tool to offline debugging workflows, such as CI/CD failure diagnosis and local reproduction, where developers can invoke the framework after failures occur.
+Another threat is that our benchmark is based on Java defects from Defects4J.
+Although it provides reproducible failures and ground-truth fixes, future work should validate \tool on more languages, projects, and bug types.
+Finally, we focus on automated debugging as the downstream task, as defect diagnosis is a critical use case for logging and offers a rigorous benchmark for log quality.
+Extending \tool to anomaly detection, performance monitoring, readability assessment, or runtime-overhead optimization remains future work and can be supported by adapting the critic rubric.